Make your own etched dish soap bottle from a simple olive oil dispenser with a stencil and glass etching cream… Totally awesome DIY gift idea!

-Using an olive oil bottle as a dish soap dispenser is not a new concept for me -- I've had one for this purpose for years.
-But when I saw this cute etched dish soap bottle tutorial on Pinterest, it was one of those, "Why didn't I think of that?" moments.
+Using an olive oil dispenser as a dish soap bottle is not a new concept for me — I’ve had one for this purpose for years.
+Actually, I use one for real maple syrup, too!

 Of course, you don’t need a Silhouette Cameo to do this project.
 It will take slightly longer, but you could easily cut a stencil out of vinyl with an X-Acto knife by hand and achieve the same results.

 Supplies for making etched dish soap bottles:

 - olive oil bottles ($1.47 at Walmart — score!)

 - adhesive-backed stencil vinyl (Contact Paper would work too)

 All in all, this is an extremely frugal project, especially when you can pick up the olive oil bottles at such an inexpensive price!

 How To Make An Etched Dish Soap Bottle